ManassehGit/mixedMessages/README.md

     - The emotional quotes were taken from [GoodReads.com](https://www.goodreads.com/quotes/tag/emotions)

 - ### `Further Development`
-    - To read the various messages from a text file into the Web page view
+    - To read the various messages from a text files
-    - Make the web page fully functional after fixing the issue of importing the text files into the JavaScript code.

 ## `How to Use the Program`
-The easier way is to generate from the [web page](https://manassehgit.github.io/mixedMessages/) You basically call the function and then provide the right parameters to the `quote` function which implements the `getMotivation` function
+-The easier way is to generate from the [web page](https://manassehgit.github.io/mixedMessages/) -You basically call the function and then provide the right parameters to the `quote` function which implements the `getMotivation` function

 - Just calling the function without a parameter would return a random uplifting message produced with the combination of phrases
 - There are three other options for the parameters: